Plotoy/Btmob/README.md

 4.5.2
 4.2
 4.1
-and all other versions also available
+and all other version also available.